 This is a treatment that removes sericin and creates a looser fabric structure

 This is a starch/resin applied to the fabrics to increase body and abrasion resistant.
 The fabric looks strong and stiff with sizing added.
-You can remove it by washing
+You can remove it by washing.
+You can check for this finish by rubbing the fabric between your hands – the sizing will appear as a fine white powder.
+You can also add the stiffening at home .
+Check out the post on homemade laundry stiffeners

 This is a lustrous glossy finish given to many fabrics.

-Treatment of cotton fabric with sodium hydroxide to increase absorbancy.
+Treatment of cotton fabric with sodium hydroxide to increase absorbency.
 This is done as a preliminary step to dyeing

-Slubs refers to soft, thick, uneven nubs you can see on the fabric surface.
-It is a defect in weaving but nowadays because of their desirability in fashion slubs are engineered for their decorative textured effect – slub knit cotton is a very popular dressmaking fabric.
-Small tufts of fibers are brought to the surface of the fabric that look like true slubs made during weaving, randomly or in a pattern
+Slubs refer to soft, thick, uneven nubs you can see on the fabric surface.
+It is a defect in weaving but nowadays because of their desirability in fashion. slubs are engineered for their decorative textured effect – slub knit cotton is a very popular dressmaking fabric.
+Small tufts of fibers are brought to the surface of the fabric that looks like true slubs made during weaving, randomly or in a pattern

 This refers to dyeing the fibers so that it gets a higher degree of colorfastness